Assessment & Reporting

 Parents are kept informed of their child's progress through the termly reporting system (half termly for Year 10 and 11) known as a Student Progress Review.
 Teachers are asked to comment on a student's progress towards aspirational targets.
 The Parent Friendly Calendar shows the frequency and timing of the SPRs.

 Parent/Carer Consultation Evenings are held once a year for each year group; this gives parents/carers an opportunity to meet with the subject teachers to discuss how well their child is making progress.
 Parents/Carers can contact their child's teachers at any time if they wish to discuss progress.
-Teachers can be contacted by phone via reception or by e-mail.
+Teachers can be contacted by phone via reception or by email, email details can be found here.